godspeedsystems/gs-documentation/docs/microservices-framework/functions/native-language-functions.md

 **i.** If both are present, it looks for the other GSStatus keys and set them.
 **ii.** If only code is present and lies between 200-399, then success is assumed to be true else false.
 It looks for the other GSStatus keys and set them.
 **iii.** If only success is present, then code is assumed to be 200.
 It looks for the other GSStatus keys and set them.
-**iv.** If it doesn't find any of these keys, it assumes all that you have returned is intended to be GSStatus.data then it adds `code: 200` and `success: true` internally to your response and create a `GSStatus` out of it to pass on to next tasks or workflows.
+**iv.** If it doesn't find any of these keys, it assumes all that you have returned is intended to be GSStatus.data then it adds `code: 200` and `success: true` internally to your response and create a `GSStatus` out of it to pass on to next tasks.

 <!-- **[Authz workflows](../authorization/authz-usecases.md/#authz-workflows)**